Gifftybabe/Gifftybabe/README.md

 <div align="center">

 You have finally discovered my Github profile. <br>
-I'm Uloka Ngozi, a passionate self-taught full stack web developer and a freelance software engineer from Nigeria.
- Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
+I'm Uloka Ngozi, a passionate self-taught full stack web developer and a freelance software engineer from Nigeria.<br> Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
   Ask me anything <a href="https://github.com/Gifftybabe/Gifftybabe/issues/new"><b>here</b></a><br>
     or <a href="mailto:ulokangozi@gmail.com"><b>email</b></a> me.